 Salesforce CRM Gets Industry Specific for Internet of Customers

-company Salesforce.com has a new industry-specific strategy to help drive its own growth and popularity to the next level.
-With its new Industries Business Unit in place, Salesforce plans to target a number of vertical markets individually with optimized solutions for
+.com has a new industry-specific strategy to help drive its own growth and popularity to the next level.
+With its new Industries Business Unit in place, Salesforce plans to target a number of vertical markets individually with optimized solutions for customer relationship management (CRM), sales automation, and social marketing, offering both mobile and cloud-connected services.

 The first six vertical markets that Salesforce plans to tackle include financial services & insurance; health care & life sciences; retail & consumer products; communications & media; automotive & manufacturing; and the public sector.